String (computer science): Character string-oriented languages and utilities

 Many Unix utilities perform simple string manipulations and can be used to easily program some powerful string processing algorithms.
 Files and finite streams may be viewed as strings.

 Some APIs like Multimedia Control Interface, embedded SQL or printf use strings to hold commands that will be interpreted.

 Many scripting programming languages, including Perl, Python, Ruby, and Tcl employ regular expressions to facilitate text operations.
 Perl is particularly noted for its regular expression use, and many other languages and applications implement Perl compatible regular expressions.

 Some languages such as Perl and Ruby support string interpolation, which permits arbitrary expressions to be evaluated and included in string literals.

 Character string functions

 String functions are used to create strings or change the contents of a mutable string.
 They also are used to query information about a string.
 The set of functions and their names varies depending on the computer programming language.

 The most basic example of a string function is the string length function – the function that returns the length of a string (not counting any terminator characters or any of the string's internal structural information) and does not modify the string.
-This function is often named length or len.
+This function is often named length, len, or size.
 For example, length("hello world") would return 11.
 Another common function is concatenation, where a new string is created by appending two strings, often this is the + addition operator.

 Some microprocessor's instruction set architectures contain direct support for string operations, such as block copy (e.g. In intel x86m REPNZ MOVSB).